Young woman EPS representative

 Serious allergic reactions:

-Do not receive LEQEMBI if you have serious allergic reactions to LEQEMBI or any of the ingredients in LEQEMBI.
+Do not receive LEQEMBI if you have serious allergic reactions to LEQEMBI, LEQEMBI IQLIK, or any of the ingredients.

 • Tell your healthcare provider if you notice any symptoms during or after a LEQEMBI infusion, including: